 Dr. Weiss’ Experience

 Dr. Weiss pursued medicine after earning a degree in mathematics at MIT.
-At MIT he conducted research with a medical focus and it soon became apparent to him that medicine, not mathematics, was the more interesting discipline.
-In the ensuing decades, his love of medicine drives his practice to provide excellent patient-care.
+At MIT he conducted research in nutrition with a medical focus and it soon became apparent to him that medicine was the more compelling calling than mathematics.
+In the ensuing decades, his love of medicine has continued to drive his practice to provide excellent patient-care.

-Dr. Weiss completed his Residency in Internal Medicine at the Henry Ford Hospital of the University of Michigan Medical School, Residency in Psychiatry at Michael Reese Hospital of the University of Chicago Medical School, Board-Certification in Addiction Medicine and Addiction Psychiatry, and a Fellowship in Nutrition from Memorial Sloan-Kettering Cancer Center of New York Hospital, Cornell University Medical School.
+Dr. Weiss completed his Residency in Internal Medicine at the Henry Ford Hospital of the University of Michigan Medical School, Residency in Psychiatry at Michael Reese Hospital of the University of Chicago Medical School, and Board-Certification in five (5) complementary and interconnected specialties: Psychiatry, Forensic Psychiatry, Addiction Psychiatry, Internal Medicine, Brain Injury Medicine, and Fellowship in Nutrition at Memorial Sloan-Kettering Cancer Center of New York Hospital, Cornell University Medical School.
 He obtained his medical degree at Wayne State University School of Medicine in his hometown of Detroit.